hathitrust/ht_full_text_search/README.md

 ### Prerequisites
 * Docker
 * Code Editor
-* Python 3 and Poetry (If you want to run the application in your local environment)
+* Python 3 and Poetry (If you want to run the application in your local environment).
+See the installation section below.
   * To access to prod Solr server, you need it,
     * to have a VPN connection to the HathiTrust network
     * to set up an ssh tunnel `ssh -L8081:localhost:8081 squishee-1.umdl.umich.edu`
     * to run the application in your local environment with the parameter `--env prod`.We don't have an acceptable alternative, nor is it necessary to set up access to the production server via a Docker file.
   * To query production, you will have to run the application locally and open and ssh connection to squishee-1.
+  * To locally run the application, you can also set up the environment variable `HT_ENVIRONMENT` (dev or prod) to define the desired environment.

 ### Installation